cwncollab-org/component-kit/README.md

 # Component Kit

 A React component library built with TypeScript and Vite.
+This package provides a set of reusable components built on top of [Material-UI (MUI)](https://mui.com/) and [Tanstack Form](https://tanstack.com/form/latest) for form handling.

+## Features

+- Built on Material-UI
+- Type-safe dialog management
+- Lazy loading support
+- Payload and result handling for dialogs

 ## Usage Examples